jiantongliu/jiantongliu.github.io/_pages/about.md

 General Research Interest
 ------
 I am mostly interested in homotopy theory.
 Currently, I am thinking about
-* norm functors in motivic homotopy theory (possibly without $𝔸^1$-invariance),
+* algebraic K-theory and its friends, and
-* algebraic K-theory, and its applications in both motivic and chromatic homotopy theory.
+* norm functors in motivic homotopy theory (possibly without $𝔸^1$-invariance).